FChannel0/FChannel-Server/README.md

   `dbpass:password`     Database password for dbuser.

+  `torproxy:127.0.0.1:9050`     Tor proxy route and port, leave blank if you do not want to support

   Currently e-mail is not implemented to do anything special, but the code is in place